aymanechaaba1/Reviews-Vanilla/readme.md

 # Reviews App using Vanilla JS

-A cool reviews project, you can a review, sort and filter reviews.
+A cool reviews project, you can add a review, sort and filter reviews.

 Checkout src/script.js file to see the magic behind this cool app.